Connect with others who understand.

 • Boiled eggs

-• Cottage cheese
+• Low-fat cottage cheese

-• Shrimp cocktail
+• Shrimp

-• String cheese or fresh mozzarella balls
+• Low-fat string cheese or fresh mozzarella balls

 • Tuna, sardines, or canned salmon on high-fiber crackers

-Green Snack Ideas for Psoriasis
+Green Snack Ideas

-Kale chips are a healthier alternative to processed snacks like potato chips and pretzels, especially if you make them yourself.
+Seaweed snacks are also a great option.
 A member of MyPsoriasisTeam said, “I have found a new snack I love … seaweed snacks!
-YUMMY!
+Yummy!
 I think they help keep me from the bad stuff, and I enjoy the crunch!”

-Other members go for celery when they’re looking for a healthy snack.
-“I did celery juicing in the mornings, went vegetarian for a month, and used coconut oil.
-Amazingly, after a month, my inflammation, rashes, and redness subsided,” shared one member.
-Another said, “Celery is my go-to snack!
+Other members have said that they go for celery when looking for a healthy snack.
+“Celery is my go-to snack!
 I cut it up into inch-long pieces.
-I also drink 100 ounces of water a day, and it really helps!”
+I also drink 100 ounces of water a day, and it really helps,” commented a member.

-Avoiding Common Trouble Foods
+Avoid Common Trouble Foods

-Research shows that people with autoimmune conditions such as psoriasis should avoid foods known to cause inflammation.
-The top inflammatory foods include red meat, saturated fatty acids, and simple sugars.
-It helps to know your individual triggers.
+It helps to know your individual trigger foods.
 One MyPsoriasisTeam member wrote, “Find out what food groups make you itch.
-I find saturated fats and certain chocolates are brutal … .
+I find saturated fats and certain chocolates are brutal.
 Cut out one food group at a time, and see what causes a psoriasis flare-up.”

-Members of MyPsoraisisTeam have sworn by the benefits of food diaries.
+Members of MyPsoriasisTeam have noted the benefits of food diaries.
 One member said, “I would echo that it is very important to track what you eat to hunt down triggers.
 I would also add tracking stress in your life, as well as the weather, illnesses, exercise, and other common triggers.
 For me, a trigger might take one to four days before it shows up.
 Create a simple template, print it out, keep it in the kitchen, and fill it out before you eat.”

 They added, “Once you have a suspected trigger, experiment by trying it, journaling, waiting, and repeating the process several more times to confirm your suspicion.
 Once confirmed, don’t eat the offending food for about six months.
 Then try the food again and see what happens.
 That is what I’ve done over the years.
 It has been a big help.”